 - Have the capacity to integrate international content, issues and perspectives into a standards-based curriculum.

-- Understand and model for students how to address complex problems, collect, analyze and synthesize information from a range of sources, tolerate ambiguity and uncertainty, and produce potentially viable solutions.
+- Understand complex problems, collect, analyze and synthesize information from a range of sources, tolerate ambiguity and uncertainty, and produce potentially viable solutions.

 - Understand that decisions made locally and nationally have international impact and that international trends and events affect local and national options.